mattcone/static-guide/content/chapter-5-creating-a-static-website-using-hugo.md

 ### Configuring the Theme

-We need to customize the `config.toml` file for the Terminal theme.
-The `config.toml` file holds metadata and settings for our Hugo website.
+We need to customize the `hugo.toml` file for the Terminal theme.
+The `hugo.toml` file holds metadata and settings for our Hugo website.
 Hugo uses these settings to control how the website is built, and our theme uses these settings to fill in variables in the template and change the appearance of our website.

 At this point, we'll open the `heroic-tiramisu` directory in our text editor so that we can start editing files.

 In VS Code, select **New Window** from the **File** menu, and then select **Open Folder** from the **File** menu.
 Browse to the the `heroic-tiramisu` directory, select it, and click **Open**.
 The directory will open in VS Code.
-Select the `config.toml` file in the sidebar to start editing it, as shown below.
+Select the `hugo.toml` file in the sidebar to start editing it, as shown below.

 ![The heroic-tiramisu directory in VS Code](/images/figures/figure-34.png)

 The Terminal theme's documentation provides a [sample configuration file](https://github.com/panr/hugo-theme-terminal?tab=readme-ov-file#how-to-configure) that you can use as a starting part.
 That file contains every possible setting for the Terminal theme, which is overkill for our needs.
-To simplify things, I've customized the defaults and provided them below so that you can copy and paste them into your `config.toml` file.
+To simplify things, I've customized the defaults and provided them below so that you can copy and paste them into your `hugo.toml` file.
 One line I want to draw your attention to is `theme = "terminal"` which tells Hugo to use the Terminal theme.

 {{< aside type="tip" >}}
 The Hugo configuration file is written in [TOML](https://toml.io/en/), a file format for configuration files.
 That's why the file has the `.toml` file extension and the odd formatting of the settings below.